dgzlopes/pulpocon/README.md

 > NOTE: Why is this feature experimental?
 Only because it has been added pretty recently to k6.
 But it is already very stable and used by lots of people.

 > TIP: Because of how Prometheus metrics work, metrics will be active for five minutes after the last flushed sample.
 This can be confusing b/c metrics will keep going with the last value even if the test has already finished.
 To avoid this, you can use the following environment variable: `K6_PROMETHEUS_RW_STALE_MARKERS=true`.

+You can learn more about [outputs](https://k6.io/docs/results-output/overview/) in our docs.

 ### 1.8.
 More stuff